 - Possession of Weapons or Dangerous Items: Illegal or unauthorized possession of firearms, explosives, other weapons, real or simulated, or dangerous chemicals on College premises, or use of any such item, even if legally possessed, in a manner that harms, threatens, or causes fear to others, or property damage.
 (See MCC Policy 4.115 for the complete Weapons policy, which prohibits the carrying of weapons or simulated weapons, with or without a permit, on Mohave Community College property.)

 - Demonstrations: Mohave Community College supports the rights of individuals, faculty, staff and student organizations to demonstrate provided such activities do not disrupt normal activities or infringe upon the rights of others.
 The College maintains the right to define the time, place and manner in which activities occur on campus.
-The campus dean will identify appropriate spaces for planned and spontaneous demonstrations.
+The Dean of Student and Community Engagement will identify appropriate spaces for planned and spontaneous demonstrations.

 The following actions occurring during a spontaneous or otherwise planned demonstration are considered as disruptive and therefore misconduct under the Student Code of Conduct: